 Calvin Royal III

-Moving to New York City his senior year of high school wasn’t easy, but with the support and encouragement of his family and friends back home, Calvin trained as hard as he could for the year and a half he was at the JKO School.
-In the meantime, he completed his academic studies and graduated with honors from the Professional Performing Arts High School.
+Moving to New York City his senior year of high school wasn’t easy, but with the support and encouragement of his family and friends back home, Calvin trained as hard as he could during his time at the JKO School.

-Royal showing great promise was promoted into ABT’s junior company, ABT II (now the ABT Studio Company) in December 2007.
-While in ABT II, Calvin danced leading roles including Prince Siegfried in the White Swan and Black Swan pas de deux from Swan Lake, George Balanchine’s Allegro Brillante, Jerome Robbins’ Interplay, Antony Tudor’s Continuo, and new creations by choreographers Edward Liaang, Aszure Barton, Jodie Gates, and Brian Reeder.
+Royal showing great promise was promoted into ABT’s junior company, ABT II, and had the chance to perform leading roles such as Prince Siegfried in the White Swan and Black Swan pas de deux from Swan Lake, George Balanchine’s Allegro Brillante, Jerome Robbins’ Interplay, Antony Tudor’s Continuo, and new creations by choreographers Edward Liaang, Aszure Barton, Jodie Gates, and Brian Reeder.

 While at Jacob’s Pillow that summer, he worked with former prima ballerina Nina Ananiashvili, Anna Marie Holmes, and Dance Theatre of Harlem’s Virgina Johnson.
-Nearing the end of his trip, Calvin got the call from ABT Artistic Director Kevin McKenzie.
+By the end of the program, Calvin got a call from ABT Artistic Director Kevin McKenzie.

-It wasnt long after that summer away that Calvin joined the main Company at ABT as an apprentice, and was promoted a few months later into the corps de ballet.
-Since joining the company, Calvin has danced a wide range of cutting edge contemporary works as well as full-length classical ballets.
-Calvin has appeared in many publications including Dance Magazine, Dance Europe Magazine, Pointe Magazine, FLATT Magazine, New York Magazine's REASONS TO LOVE NY Edition, DETAILS Magazine, TIME Style and Design, and The Art of Movement a book by NYC Dance Project.
-He has been reviewed in the New York Times, Wall Street Journal, and other news outlets for his performances with American Ballet Theatre.
+Since joining the company, Calvin has danced a wide range of cutting edge contemporary and full-length classical ballets such as Swan Lake and Romeo and Juliet.
+Calvin has appeared in publications including Dance Magazine, Dance Europe Magazine, Pointe Magazine, FLATT Magazine, New York Magazine's REASONS TO LOVE NY Edition, DETAILS Magazine, TIME Style and Design, and The Art of Movement book by NYC Dance Project.
+He has been reviewed in the New York Times, Wall Street Journal, and other news sources for his performances with American Ballet Theatre.